 This system consists of seven supply wells each treated at an independent treatment facility.
-The MDWL and PTTW currently include Well 7 (West St WTF) and Well 11 (Wallace Line WTF) which are currently offline.
+The MDWL and PTTW includes Well 11 (Wallace Line WTF) which is currently offline and Well 7 (West Street) which was offline for the majority of 2024.
 Dynamic Capacity conditions take offline wells into account as well as reduced well yields.
 Trucked in water is not considered for this system.